 As the OIC Device is represented as an <AE> resource and a OIC Resource is represented as a Content Sharing Resource in the M2M Service Layer, a reference shall be made between the <AE> resource that represents the OIC Device and the Content Sharing Resources which represent the list of OIC Resources available in the OIC Server.

-In addition, Content Sharing Resources that represents the OIC Resources use the Hierarchical and Non-Hierarchical mechanisms for Resource Addressing as defined in clause 9.3.1 of TS-001 2[2] where the resourceName attribute of the Content Sharing Resource shall be the value of the OICURI.
+In addition, Content Sharing Resources that represents the OIC Resources use the Hierarchical and Non-Hierarchical mechanisms for Resource Addressing as defined in clause 9.3.1 of TS-001 [2] where the resourceName attribute of the Content Sharing Resource shall be the value of the OICURI.

 6.3.2.3 OIC Resource Discovery and Forget

-The OIC Client can periodically get the OIC Server details by requesting them using procedures defined in OIC specifications 3[3].
-The details that the OIC Client gets becomes stale or invalid once the time to live expires.
+The OIC Client can periodically get the OIC Server details by requesting them using procedures defined in OIC specifications [3].
+The details that the OIC Client gets become stale or invalid once the time to live expires.

 The OIC operations and events map to the following operations on the Content Sharing resource: